KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 ```

 #### Exploitation
-Studied the page and figured that a few sample python scripts for calling the api could be a foothold vector.
+Studied the page and figured that a few sample Python scripts for calling the api could be a foothold vector.
 Collected these scripts and dubbed them as `str2hex-data_file.py`  and `str2hex-file_url.py`.
 The former was disclosing information on the attacker's machine while the latter when switched to the `file` scheme disclosed information on the victim's machine.
 [str2hex-data_file.py](#)
 ```python
 import requests